leonjza/frida-boot/course/1-chapter-1/internals.md

 The very first instruction after the `call` is a jump to the GOT region with `jmp    QWORD PTR [rip+0x2fda]`.
 The next is to push `0x1` to the stack and then jump to another address.
 Stepping through this code you will notice the first jump to the GOT section is not taken.
 Instead, the `0x1` is pushed to the stack and the following jump _is_ taken.

 This process is really the beginning of the Dynamic linker doing its thing.
 You can step quite a few instructions to get a feel for how complex this process really is. :D Just keep going with `si`.
-Even though `gef` shows a nice trace in the context output, you can ask `gdb` to generate you a backtrace as well.
+Even though `gef` shows a nice trace in the context output, you can ask `gdb` to generate you a back trace as well.
 Do this with `bt`.

 ```text
 gef➤  bt